machinat/sociably/website/docs/dependency-injection.md

 ### Container Handler

-The `app.onEvent` and `app.onError` methods can accept a container of handler.
+The `app.onEvent` and `app.onError` methods can accept a container of the handler.
 For example:

 ```js